 Q: What would you like institutions to adopt as a GIH best practice?

 A: Ideally, all campus rooms should be able to become gender-inclusive.
 In lieu of this, I would strongly suggest two best practices:

 - GIH should be open to both incoming and returning students

 - GIH should be offered in different parts of campus and, if possible, in different types of housing (doubles, suites and apartments)

 Q: What are your thoughts on schools that have banned gender-inclusive housing?

 A: The move is incredibly reactionary and sends a signal to all students that they are not responsible adults.
-Thankfully, the NC State school system seems pretty much alone in trying to revive in locus parentis and institutionalize anti-trans bias in this way.
+Thankfully, the NC State school system seems pretty much alone in trying to revive in locus parents and institutionalize anti-trans bias in this way.
 I foresee few schools moving in this direction, especially since most institutions do not seek or have to gain the approval of boards of regents or trustees.

 Q: For an organization that is thinking about adopting a gender-inclusive policy, what would you recommend?

 A: Create a policy based on best practices from the outset and have this policy on a visible website, so that students will know about this option.
-After the first year of GIH, the policy should be evaluated to make sure that it is best meeting the needs of students.
+After the first year of GIH, the policy should be evaluated to make sure that it is the best meeting the needs of students.